Skip to content

 Setting funding options

-This section only applies to apps that have the MoonPay Fiat On-Ramp Plugin enabled.
+This section only applies to apps that have funding enabled.

 If a user attempts to send a transaction with the embedded wallet and does not has sufficient funds to complete the transaction, Privy will automatically display an "Add funds" button in the transaction prompt for the user.

-When a user clicks the "Add funds" button, they will be taken through a fiat on-ramp flow with MoonPay, where they can top up their wallet with the assets they need.
+When a user clicks the "Add funds" button, they will be taken through a funding flow with your selected method, where they can top up their wallet with the assets they need.

-You can customize the fiat on-ramp flow for a given transaction by passing a FundWalletConfig object as a third, optional parameter to sendTransaction, like so:
+You can customize the funding flow for a given transaction by passing in a FundWalletConfig object as a third, optional parameter to sendTransaction, like so:

 tsx

-// Configure the onramp to purchase ETH on Optimism
+// Configure the onramp to purchase 0.02 ETH if out of funds

 await sendTransaction(insertYourTransaction, insertYourUIConfig, fundWalletConfig);